MartinBA741/QlikWorld/README.md

 # QlikWorld Event
 Subscribtion data for fictional company

+- Generate data with gen_data
-- Preprocess and data manipulation in python.
+- Manipulate and preprocess data.
-- Add data to AWS s3 bucket with IaC
+- Upload data to AWS s3 bucket with IaC
 - Connect Snowflake to S3 bucket
 - Stage data to Snowflake
 - Connect snowflake and dbt
 - Transform data to final data model in snowflake with dbt
 - Load data to qlik and blow minds!

-...